West Bengal Transport Corporation: History

 Bus services in Kolkata (then known as Calcutta) started in the year 1920 but were unorganised.
 The organized road transport in the public sector was given shape on 31 July 1948 with the creation of State Transport Services under the Directorate of Transportation, Government of West Bengal.
 It started operations on 6 intracity routes, with a fleet of 25 buses.
 The diesel era started with the addition of two double-decker buses in 1949–50.
 Then the STS became self-sustainable with the establishment of depots and terminals.
 Gradually, the structure of State Transport Services turned into a full-fledged organization with spreading its network of operation to the entire city (mainly covering Calcutta Improvement Trust area).
 After about 12 years, State Transport Services became CSTC (Calcutta State Transport Corporation) on 15 June 1960.
 This was the start of a new era for the public transport system in the city and state.
-Up to 1966-67, CSTC nationalized about 90% of the city's routes.
+Up to 1966–67, CSTC nationalized about 90% of the city's routes.
 After that CSTC could not sustain the increased passenger demands in the city mainly due to financial constraints.
 Since then the Government decided to allow private buses to operate on CSTC routes and areas.
 It also started operating on long-distance routes, starting with Calcutta–Digha in 1968.
 Over the years, with rapid expansions of long-distance operations, CSTC connected remote rural areas of the state with Kolkata.
 Soon, it covered almost the whole state and connected the district headquarter towns.
 In 1989, a new body was formed, named West Bengal Inland Water Transport Corporation Limited, for the operation of vessel services.
 It started with ferry services on the Hooghly River and the Muri Ganga rivers.
 Later this was merged into West Bengal Surface Transport Corporation, which provided bus services in Kolkata and different areas of South 24-Parganas, along with the CSTC.
 In June 2016, WBSTC, CTC and CSTC were merged into one with operational name WBTC.
-Till the merge, WBSTC had a fleet of 233 (Volvo AC, TATA Marco Polo AC and non-AC) buses.
+Till the merger, WBSTC had a fleet of 233 (Volvo AC, TATA Marco Polo AC and non-AC) buses.

 Operations

 Fleet

 WBTC has a fleet of 1337 buses as of 2019. and 20 vessels for Passenger Ferry Service.
 Right now its fleet consists of 400 AC buses.
+These were brought under the visionary of the central JNNURM scheme.
 The buses are in blue and white livery of Volvo, Tata Marcopolo, Eicher and JanBus models from Ashok Leyland, the first low floor front entry public buses in the country.
-These were brought under the visionary of the central JNNURM scheme.